puppetlabs/puppet-docs/source/puppet/3.5/reference/config_file_main.markdown

 [ssldir]: /references/3.5.latest/configuration.html#ssldir
 [dir_environments]: ./environments.html

 The `puppet.conf` file is Puppet's main config file.
-It configures all of the Puppet applications, including puppet agent, puppet master, puppet apply, and puppet cert.
+It configures all of the Puppet commands and services, including puppet agent, puppet master, puppet apply, and puppet cert.
 Nearly all of the settings listed in the [configuration reference][conf_ref] can be set in puppet.conf.

 It resembles a standard INI file, with a few syntax extensions.
 Settings may go into application-specific sections, or into a `[main]` section that affects all applications.